IBricchi/GamblingFPGAs/hardware/readme.md

 Only the minimum required files are included in the repo so to set everything up a few files need to be compiled on your system.

 1. Open Quartus, select open project, and select the bdf file in /hardware/FPGA
+2. This should set everything up correctly, no need to add extra files or anything
-2. In files you should see a qsys file, double click on that, and compile to HDL
+2. In the files tab on quartus you should see a qsys file, double click on that, and compile to HDL
+3. After this you can now compile you're entire project, this takes a while but only needs to be done once so at least there's that
-3. From here you can program you device
+4. From here you can program you device
 4. Open eclipse tools for nios2
 5. For the workspace I recomend selecting /hardware/workspace it has .gitignore setup to ignore almost everything
 6. Copy the sopcinfo file from /hardware/FPGA/ into the workspace folder